egoist/docute/docs/plugins.md

 - router: the vue-router instance
 - registerComponent: register a component to a specific position of the document
 - event: the event system
+- beforeParse/afterParse: you can add handlers to process raw markdown content and the html content processed by marked.

 #### event